Linguistic Structure from a Bottleneck on Sequential Information Processing: Results

-Influential accounts have held that human language is systematic because language learners need to generalize in order to produce forms for never-before-seen meanings \citep{kirby1999syntax,smith2003complex,smith2013linguistic,franke2014creative,kirby2015compression}.
-Such accounts successfully motivate systematicity in the \emph{abstract} sense, but on their own they do not explain the particular ways that meanings and strings are structured in natural language.
-It is crucial for a theory of systematicity to have something to say about the specific way meanings and strings are combined, because if we are free to choose any combination functions $\times$ and $\cdot$, then any function $L$ can be made systematic in the sense of Eq.~\ref{eq:systematicity} \citep{zadrozny1994compositional,locatello2019challenging}.
-In existing work, these functions are explained via (implicit or explicit) inductive biases built into language learners \citep{batali1998computational,kirby1999syntax,ke2006language,tria2012naming,lazaridou2017multiagent,mordatch2017emergence,steinertthrelkeld2020toward,kucinski2021catalytic} or stipulations about mental representation of meanings and strings \citep{nowak2000evolution,barrett2007dynamic,franke2016evolution,barrett2020evolution,socolof2022measuring}.
-In contrast, we aim to explain linguistic systematicity from maximally general principles, without any assumptions about the structure of the space of meanings, and with extremely minimal assumptions about the structure of strings---only that they are one-dimensional sequences of symbols.
+Influential accounts have held that human language is systematic because language learners need to generalize to produce forms for never-before-seen meanings\cite{kirby1999syntax,smith2003complex,franke2014creative,kirby2015compression}.
+Such accounts successfully motivate systematicity in the \emph{abstract} sense, but on their own they do not explain naturalness and locality.
+However, a theory of systematicity must have something to say about these properties, because if we are free to choose any arbitrary functions $\times$ and $\cdot$, then any function $L$ can be considered systematic in the sense of Eq.~\ref{eq:systematicity}, and the idea of systematicity becomes vacuous\cite{zadrozny1994compositional}.